Betamethasone valerate/Neomycin sulfate 1 mg/5 mg/g Ointment

 Instruct patients not to smoke or go near naked flames - risk of severe burns.
 Fabric (clothing, bedding, dressings etc) that has been in contact with this product burns more easily and is a serious fire hazard.
 Washing clothing and bedding may reduce product build-up but not totally remove it.

-Following significant systemic absorption, neomycin sulphate can intensify and prolong the respiratory depressant effects of neuromuscular blocking agents.
+Following significant systemic absorption, neomycin sulfate can intensify and prolong the respiratory depressant effects of neuromuscular blocking agents.

 There is little information to demonstrate the possible effect of topically applied neomycin in pregnancy and lactation.
 However, neomycin present in maternal blood can cross the placenta and may give rise to a theoretical risk of foetal toxicity, thus use of this medicinal product is not recommended in pregnancy or lactation.